-In this video, you’re going to learn all about the amazing Inositol or Vitamin B8 and why you might want to start taking it as a supplement.
-The benefits of Inositol has tremendous range of applications.
+Some supplements seems too good to be true, but with Inositol, the benefits are substantial and scientifically-validated.
+This article will share with you all about the amazing Inositol or Vitamin B8 and why you might want to start taking it as a supplement.
+The benefits of Inositol has a tremendous range of applications.
 It shows tremendous benefit for PCOS or Poly cystic ovarian syndrome as well as anxiety, depression, metabolic diseases, and sleep.
 Low levels of Inositol in the brain have been associated with depression, anorexia and other brain disorders.
 While it is considered a B vitamin, because the body is able to make it’s own supply from glucose, it is not technically an essential nutrient, so it’s lesser known than the other B vitamins.
 But don’t let that fool you into thinking it doesn’t pack a powerful punch for a vitamin.

 What is inositol exactly?

 Inositol is a naturally occurring type of sugar that is made by your body and brain from glucose for a number of fundamental purposes such as making neurotransmitters, insulin regulation, cytoskeleton formation, Ca+ signaling, breaking down fats and phospholipids and even gene expression (epigenetics).